h-escoffier/WILDkCAT/docs/explanation/explanation.md

 2. **Cofactor Identification**

-    The KEGG API is queried to identify cofactors associated with the reaction.
-If cofactors are present, they are included in the substrate SMILES.
+    The BRENDA API is queried to identify cofactors associated with the reaction.
+If no cofactors are found, the kcat prediction is performed for all the metabolites involved in the reaction, then the lowest predicted kcat value is retained.

 3. **Substrate SMILES Retrieval**

-    The PubChem API is queried to retrieve the SMILES representation of each substrate.
+    The PubChem API is queried to retrieve the SMILES representation of each substrate from their KEGG IDs.

 ---